warnat/openproject-revisions_git/README.md

 #### 2. Gitolite access rights

-Ensure the user running OpenProject can read and write to the Gitolite repostories directory.
+Ensure the user running OpenProject can read and write to the Gitolite repositories directory.
 This is required for two reasons:

  1. Read the Git tree for browsing the repository